A Comprehensive Survey on Distributed Training of Graph Neural Networks: Taxonomy of Distributed GNN Training

 \section{Taxonomy of Distributed GNN Training}

 This section introduces the taxonomy of distributed GNN training.
-As shown in Fig. \ref{fig:taxonomy:tax_of_cate}, we firstly categorize it into distributed full-batch training and distributed mini-batch training, according to the training method introduced in Sec. \ref{sec:background:training_method}, i.e., whether the whole graph is involved in each round, and show the key differences between the two types.
+As shown in Fig. \ref{fig:taxonomy:tax_of_cate}, we firstly categorize it into distributed full-batch training and distributed mini-batch training, according to the training method introduced in Section \ref{sec:background:training_method}, i.e., whether the whole graph is involved in each round, and show the key differences between the two types.
 Each of the two types is classified further into two detailed types respectively by analyzing their workflows.
 This section introduces the first-level category, that is, distributed full-batch training and distributed mini-batch training, and makes a comparison between them.
-The second-level category of the two types will later be introduced in Sec. \ref{sec:dft} and Sec. \ref{sec:dmt}, respectively.
+The second-level category of the two types is introduced in Section \ref{sec:dft} and Section \ref{sec:dmt}, respectively.